 If you’ve bought one of the new Huawei phones this year, you’ve probably been through this situation.
-You decide to install the apps you had on your previous phone to find out that an essential one doesn’t work because of the missing Google Mobile Services.
-At this point, you decide to try all of the methods online to install GMS on Huawei.
+You decide to install the apps you had on your previous phone to discover that an essential one doesn’t work because of the missing Google Mobile Services.
+Now, you decide to try all the methods online to install GMS on Huawei.
 Just to find out that you were unlucky like me and that none of them worked.

 - This method consists of a virtual machine that you can install on your phone; it’s like having another phone inside your phone.